 A committee may have several principal officers.
 If there are more than three, a committee need only identify on the Form 410 three individuals serving as principal officers.
+QUICK TIP: See Chapter 2 for information about the responsibilities of a committee treasurer.
+The FPPC's website includes a list of committee treasurers that have been fined by the FPPC two or more times.

-The treasurer or assistant treasurer must complete the verification.
+The treasurer or assistant treasurer (if there is one) must complete the verification.
 If the committee is controlled by a candidate, the candidate must also sign the verification.
-The Form 410 is not considered filed if it is not signed by both the treasurer or assistant treasurer and the candidate.
-If a candidate is his or her own treasurer, the candidate must sign on both lines.
+The Form 410 is not considered filed if it is not signed by both the treasurer or assistant treasurer (if there is one), and the candidate.
+If a candidate is his or her their own treasurer, the candidate must sign on both lines.